smessie/Article-ESWC2024-DFDP/content/implementation.md

 </figcaption>
 </figure>

+Describing footprints requires a rule and a policy language.
-As rule language, [Notation3 (N3)](cite:cites n3) is used as a rule and policy language for describing footprints.
+As rule language, [Notation3 (N3)](cite:cites n3) is used.
 The rule premise allows for defining the event, while the rule conclusion defines the policy.
 We chose for N3 as they proved to be a working solution for our use case and the reasoning engine EYE implementing N3 is being developed at our lab.
 We therefore also made the decision to use the [EYE-JS library](cite:cites eye-js), a browser and node-distributed EYE reasoner via WebAssembly.